skypyproject/skypy/docs/configuration_files.rst

 Parameters
 ^^^^^^^^^^

-* `Define parameters`: parameters are variables that can be modified at execution.
+* `Parameters definition`: parameters are variables that can be modified at execution.

   For example,